gurka/pmp/README.md

 Tested on Linux 4.9.0 with gcc 6.3.0 and on Windows 10 with Visual Studio 2017.

 ```
-1. Clone the repository with --recursive so that the asio submodule is cloned as well and enter it:
+1. Clone the repository with --recursive so that the asio submodule is cloned as well, and enter the repo:

   $ git clone --recursive https://github.com/gurka/pmp.git
   $ cd pmp